-(a) Category 'B' Member Federations shall ensure that, in relation to the pool of athletes from which the National Team for any World Championships or Olympic Games is likely to be selected, there is an effective, intelligent and proportionate Testing plan maintained and implemented at national level that complies with the International Standard for Testing and Investigations and the requirements of Rule 15.6.1(b) ("Testing Plan").

-(b) The Testing Plan must:
+- (a) Category 'B' Member Federations shall ensure that, in relation to their Athletes who participate as part of the National Team in any World Championships or Olympic Games, there is an effective, intelligent and proportionate Testing plan maintained and implemented at national level that complies with the International Standard for Testing and Investigations and the requirements of Rule 15.6.1(b) ("Testing Plan"). - (b) The Testing Plan must:

-- (i) have the objective of ensuring that athletes selected by a Member Federation for any World Championships or Olympic Games, and who are not already on the International Registered Testing Pool, are adequately tested prior to the relevant competition in accordance with the requirements of this Rule; - (ii) be in place, properly documented (including the names of all the athletes in the pool and applicable test distribution details) and notified to the Integrity Unit by no later 31 January of each year (unless otherwise agreed by the Integrity Unit), and thereafter kept up-to-date; - (iii) include in-competition Testing, no notice out-of-competition Testing and pre-competition blood Testing for detection and profiling analyses as prescribed under WADA's Technical Document on Sport-Specific Analyses (TDSSA); - (iv) provide for all Samples to be collected by the Relevant Anti-Doping Organisation or other Sample collection authority in compliance with the International Standard for Testing and Investigations; - (v) provide for all samples to be analysed by WADA-accredited (or WADA-approved) laboratories for full menu analysis (or, in the case of ABP samples, for full ABP analysis); - (vi) provide for the results of tests to be recorded by the Relevant Anti-Doping Organisation in a timely manner on ADAMS or otherwise to be notified in a form agreed by the Integrity Unit; - (vii) provide for co-operation and co-ordination between any Relevant Anti-Doping Organisation and the Integrity Unit in accordance with Article 4.9 of the WADA International Standard for Testing and Investigations to further the objective set out in Rule 15.6.1(b)(i);
+- (i) have the objective of ensuring that athletes who compete as part of the Member Federation's National Team in any World Championships or Olympic Games, and who are not already on the International Registered Testing Pool, have been adequately tested prior to the relevant competition in accordance with the requirements of this Rule; - (ii) be in place, properly documented (including the names of all the Athletes concerned and applicable test distribution details) and notified to the Integrity Unit by no later 31 January of each year (unless otherwise agreed by the Integrity Unit), and thereafter kept up-to-date; - (iii) include in-competition Testing, no notice out-of-competition Testing and pre-competition blood Testing for detection and profiling analyses as prescribed under WADA's Technical Document on Sport-Specific Analyses (TDSSA); - (iv) provide for all Samples to be collected by the Relevant Anti-Doping Organisation or other Sample collection authority in compliance with the International Standard for Testing and Investigations; - (v) provide for all samples to be analysed by WADA-accredited (or WADA-approved) laboratories for full menu analysis (or, in the case of ABP samples, for full ABP analysis); - (vi) provide for the results of tests to be recorded by the Relevant Anti-Doping Organisation in a timely manner on ADAMS or otherwise to be notified in a form agreed by the Integrity Unit; - (vii) provide for co-operation and co-ordination between any Relevant Anti-Doping Organisation and the Integrity Unit in accordance with the International Standard for Testing and Investigations to further the objective set out in Rule 15.6.1(b)(i); - (viii) provide for reporting against the performance of the Testing Plan on the request of the Integrity Unit. - (c) For the purposes of Rule 15.6.1 (a), each Member Federation shall ensure as a minimum that it: - (i) communicates with the Relevant Anti-Doping Organisation about the Member Federation's obligations under this Rule 15.6.1; - (ii) requests and advocates for the support of the Relevant Anti-Doping Organisation to maintain and implement the Testing Plan; - (iii) if required, requests and advocates for funding to maintain and implement the Testing Plan;

-- (viii) provide for reporting against the performance of the Testing Plan on the request of the Integrity Unit. - (c) For the purposes of Rule 15.6.1 (a), each Member Federation shall ensure as a minimum that it: - (i) communicates with the Relevant Anti-Doping Organisation about the Member Federation's obligations under this Rule 15.6.1; - (ii) requests and advocates for the support of the Relevant Anti-Doping Organisation to maintain and implement the Testing Plan; - (iii) if required, requests and advocates for funding to maintain and implement the Testing Plan; - (iv) engages with any Relevant Anti-Doping Organisation and the Integrity Unit from the earliest practicable time to provide information about the pool of athletes from which the National Team for any World Championships or Olympic Games is likely to be selected in order to develop an appropriate Testing Plan; - (v) keeps up to date the information referred to in Rule Rule 15.6.1(c)(iii) throughout the duration of the Testing Plan; - (vi) facilitates, requests and advocates for co-operation and coordination between any Relevant Anti-Doping Organisation and the Integrity Unit.
+- (iv) engages with any Relevant Anti-Doping Organisation and the Integrity Unit from the earliest practicable time to provide information about the pool of athletes from which the National Team for any World Championships or Olympic Games may be selected in order to develop an appropriate Testing Plan; - (v) keeps up to date the information referred to in Rule 15.6.1(c)(iii) throughout the duration of the Testing Plan; - (vi) facilitates, requests and advocates for co-operation and coordination between any Relevant Anti-Doping Organisation and the Integrity Unit.